vertica/VerticaPy/docs/source/examples_business_credit_card_fraud.rst

 k-means Clustering
 +++++++++++++++++++

-We begin by examining ``k-means`` clustering, which partitions the data into k clusters.
+We begin by examining :py:mod:`~verticapy.machine_learning.vertica.cluster.KMeans` clustering, which partitions the data into k clusters.

 We can use an elbow curve to find a suitable number of clusters.
 We can then add more clusters then the amount suggested by the :py:func:`~verticapy.machine_learning.model_selection.elbow` curve to create clusters mainly composed of anomalies.
 Clusters with relatively fewer elements can then be investigated by an expert to label the anomalies.